Stars Die

 - 0 % negative mentions

-Players appreciate the humor in the game, particularly highlighting the comedic appeal of the protagonist's name, Dybowski, which adds a lighthearted touch to the overall experience.
+The humor in the game is highlighted by the amusing choice of the protagonist's name, Dybowski, which resonates with players and adds a lighthearted touch to the experience.

 “I bought the game because the protagonist is a girl named Dybowski, which I found hilarious.”